onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 SDN controllers).
 It uses ONAP’s VES Agent to generate VES events from the xNF and Intel’s collectD agent to generate infrastructure VES events.
-Note that any configurable parameters for these data records (e.g., frequency, granularity, policy-based configuration) will be managed using the “Configuration” framework described in the prior sections of this document.
+Note that any configurable parameters for these data records (e.g., frequency, granularity, policy-based configuration) will be managed using the "Configuration" framework described in the prior sections of this document.
 The infrastructure metrics have been funneled via the ONAP Multi-VIM Project and are now included in current specifications.

 The Data Model consists of: